 In terms of small business-friendly banks, Wells Fargo is one of the best options.

-With Wells Fargo, you’ll find options for short-term loans, long-term loans, SBA loans, as well as equipment financing.
+With Wells Fargo, you’ll find options for business lines of credit, SBA loans, as well as commercial real estate financing.

 Learn more about Wells Fargo business loans.